-Thus, a monthly residential basic service charge of \$18.00, as proposed by the Company, would overstate the minimum connection cost by almost a factor of two.
-In contrast, the current basic service charge of \$10.75 reasonably reflects the minimum cost to connect a residential customer in the Company's service territory.
+Thus, a monthly residential basic service charge of \$18.00, as proposed by the Company, would overstate the minimum connection cost by almost a factor of three.
+In fact, the current basic service charge of \$10.75 overstates the minimum cost to connect a residential customer in the Company's service territory by almost 60%.

-Q: Why is the Company proposing to shift recovery of customer-related costs from the energy charge to the basic service charge?
+9 Q: Why is the Company proposing to shift recovery of customer-related 10 costs from the energy charge to the basic service charge?

-According to Company witness Mr. Conroy, the basic objective of the Company's proposed rate restructuring is to "continue bringing both the structure and the charges of the rate design in line with the results of the cost of service study."
-Specifically, Mr. Conroy asserts that "basic cost-causation principles dictate that utilities should recover fixed costs through fixed charges and variable costs through variable charges."
-From the Company's perspective, then, all costs that are classified in the COSS as customer-related for the purposes of cost allocation are appropriately treated as fixed costs for the purposes of rate design.
+A: According to Company witness Mr. Conroy, the basic objective of the Company's proposed rate restructuring is to "continue bringing both the structure and the charges of the rate design in line with the results of the cost of service study."
+Specifically, Mr. Conroy asserts that "basic costcausation principles dictate that utilities should recover fixed costs through fixed charges and variable costs through variable charges."
+From the